Medicare Part B Penalties and SEPs

 FAQs: Medicare Part B penalties and SEPs

-What triggers the Medicare Part B penalty?
+What triggers the Medicare Part B late-enrollment penalty?

 How much is the Part B penalty and how long does it last?